Autism Berkshire is managed by a board of trustees and employs staff throughout Berkshire, supported by volunteers.

 Tony Walker is the Finance Manager.
 He has over 40 years of experience in finance, in both the retail sector and local government.

 Helen Harris is a Development Worker, running the adult social group in Maidenhead and delivering training on independent living and social skills.

-Kevin Jackson is a Support Worker, running the 197 Club adult social group in Reading and delivering benefits workshops.
+Kevin Jackson is a Support Worker, providing benefits advice and running the 197 Club adult social group and Level UP young people’s group in Reading.

 Garrick Rahal is a Support Worker, running the adult social group in Bracknell, the Bracknell CAYP Youth Group for children and teenagers and the Wokingham Youth Group.

 Sandra Presland is the Programme Manager, overseeing arrangements for our workshops and leisure activities.
 Email: email@example.com